 The ChemRxiv (pronounced 'chem-archive') is a free submission, distribution and archive service for unpublished preprints in chemistry and related areas.
 Marshall Brennan, PhD alum from UIUC chemistry (Fout lab) is the publishing manager.
 You can learn more about it here: https://chemrxiv.org/f/about

-Our DETEM is upgraded with a Gatan Image Filter (GIF) and EELS spectrometer.
+Our DETEM is being upgraded with a Gatan Image Filter (GIF) and EELS spectrometer.
 We are facing a couple of hickups, including a bad vacuum leak that required taking everything apart again (see picture), but we are very much looking forward to using our new baby soon!

 Our team is strengthened by Oliver Lin from UCLA and Jack Burke from UVM.
-Oliver will work on light-induced dynamics in photovoltaic dynamics using the DETEM, and Jack will be working on a shared project with the Vura-Weis group focusing on ultrafast optical and X-ray spectroscopy of transition metal complexes.
+Oliver will work on light-induced dynamics in photovoltaic materials using the DETEM, and Jack will be working on a shared project with the Vura-Weis group focusing on ultrafast optical and X-ray spectroscopy of transition metal complexes.
 Welcome to the group both!

 We were honored and excited to present our Dynamic Environmental TEM to our chancellor Robert J. Jones!
 The chancellor was visiting to learn about the exceptional research capabilities, strong collaborations, and state-of-the-art equipment at the MRL.
 Allan did a great job presenting our setup and explain to the chancellor why we do what we do!

 Henry was selected as the awardee of the 2019 ACS Undergraduate Award in Physical Chemistry for the University of Illinois at Urbana-Champaign.
 We are very proud of his achievements and wish him best of luck at Stanford!